 Why Three Sisters?

-We chose Three Sisters for our own “three sisters” – our three daughters – and also because our farm is nestled in the shadow of the Three Sisters Mountain in Williams, CA. Three Sisters Mountain is a lookout point in Colusa county and named for (need names here).
+We chose Three Sisters for our own “three sisters” – our three daughters – and also because our farm is nestled in the shadow of the Three Sisters Mountain in Williams, CA. Three Sisters Mountain is a lookout point in Colusa county.